MileHacker Logo

 Planning Accessible Travel

-Pavements can get packed and uneven in older districts.
-The vast network of elevated walkways in Downtown and other commercial areas is generally accessible.
+Pavements can be packed and uneven in older districts.
+The vast network of elevated walkways in Downtown and other commercial areas is usually reachable.
 Book accessible taxis in advance if needed.